CiscoISE/terraform-provider-ciscoise/docs/resources/authorization_profile.md

 subcategory: ""
 description: |-
   It manages create, read, update and delete operations on AuthorizationProfile.
-  This resource allows the client to update an authorization profile.
-    This resource deletes an authorization profile.
-    This resource creates an authorization profile.
+  This resource allows the client to update an authorization profile.This resource deletes an authorization profile.This resource creates an authorization profile.
 ---

 # ciscoise_authorization_profile (Resource)

 It manages create, read, update and delete operations on AuthorizationProfile.

-  This resource allows the client to update an authorization profile.
+  - This resource allows the client to update an authorization profile.
-  This resource deletes an authorization profile.
+  - This resource deletes an authorization profile.
-  This resource creates an authorization profile.
+  - This resource creates an authorization profile.

 ## Example Usage